IdrisSoyinka/Blog-updates/README.md

 If articles are not being fetched, check your internet connection and the validity of the RSS feed URLs.

 About
-Idris Soyinka - pracice, Programming for lawyers class
+Idris Soyinka - Practice (Programming for lawyers class)